 439. JESS: Miss Tizdale, I need to speak to you urgently about Hannah.
 I…

 440. NORRIS: You need to speak to the Principal about my ward?

 441. JESS: Oh.
 I’m sorry.
-I didn’t realise you had someone with you.
+I didn’t realize you had someone with you.

 443. NORRIS: Actually, Miss Tizdale, I don’t believe our business was concluded… and if this… young person… has something to say regarding Hannah, I’d like to hear it.